Question: "What does it mean that God is holy, holy, holy?"Recommended Resource:

 The phrase “holy, holy, holy” appears twice in the Bible, once in the Old Testament (Isaiah 6:3) and once in the New (Revelation 4:8).
 Both times, the phrase is spoken or sung by heavenly creatures, and both times it occurs in the vision of a man who was transported to the throne of God: first by the prophet Isaiah and then by the apostle John.
 Before addressing the three-fold repetition of God’s holiness, it’s important to understand what exactly is meant by God’s holiness.

-The holiness of God is the most difficult of all God’s attributes to explain, partly because it is one of His essential attributes that is not shared by man.
-We are created in God’s image, and we share many of His attributes, to a much lesser extent, of course—love, mercy, faithfulness, etc. But some of God’s attributes will never be shared by created beings—omnipresence, omniscience, omnipotence, and holiness.
+The holiness of God is the most difficult of all God’s attributes to explain, partly because it is one of His essential attributes that is not shared, inherently, by man.
+We are created in God’s image, and we can share many of His attributes, to a much lesser extent, of course—love, mercy, faithfulness, etc. But some of God’s attributes, such as omnipresence, omniscience, and omnipotence, will never be shared by created beings.
+Similarly, holiness is not something that we will possess as an inherent part of our nature; we only become holy in relationship to Christ.
+It is an imputed holiness.
+Only in Christ do we “become the righteousness of God” (2 Corinthians 5:21).
 God’s holiness is what separates Him from all other beings, what makes Him separate and distinct from everything else.
 God’s holiness is more than just His perfection or sinless purity; it is the essence of His “other-ness,” His transcendence.
 God’s holiness embodies the mystery of His awesomeness and causes us to gaze in wonder at Him as we begin to comprehend just a little of His majesty.

 John’s vision of the throne of God in Revelation 4 was similar to that of Isaiah.
 Again, there were living creatures around the throne crying, “Holy, holy, holy is the Lord God Almighty” (Revelation 4:8) in reverence and awe of the Holy One.
 John goes on to describe these creatures giving glory and honor and reverence to God continually around His throne.
 Interestingly, John’s reaction to the vision of God in His throne is different from Isaiah’s.
 There is no record of John falling down in terror and awareness of his own sinful state, perhaps because John had already encountered the risen Christ at the beginning of his vision (Revelation 1:17).
 Christ had placed His hand upon John and told him not to be afraid.
 In the same way, we can approach the throne of grace if we have the hand of Christ upon us in the form of His righteousness, exchanged for our sin at the cross (2 Corinthians 5:21).